Galactosemia

 Active Trials

-• TRIAL TITLE: Clinical Benefit, Safety, PK and PD Study of AT-007 in Pediatric Subjects With Classic Galactosemia
+• TITLE: Clinical Benefit, Safety, PK and PD Study of AT-007 in Pediatric Subjects With Classic Galactosemia

 DESCRIPTION: This study is designed to assess the clinical benefit as well as the safety, pharmacokinetics (PK), and pharmacodynamics (PD) (reduction of galactitol levels) of AT-007 in pediatric subjects with Classic Galactosemia (CG).